Novel Coronavirus - Information for Providers, Consumers, and Families

 Are Community Behavioral Health Providers still seeing current patients/taking new patients?

 Yes.
 In accordance with CDC guidelines, Tennessee’s community behavioral health providers are still taking new patients and seeing current patients.
-With increased flexibility from the federal government and Governor Lee, providers are increasing their resources and ability to provide treatment via telehealth to reduce risk of disease spread.
-The department is holding frequent calls with community behavioral health providers to communicate the latest guidance and answer questions as they arise.
-The questions and answers from those calls are posted publicly on the department’s website at this link.
-For persons who are 138 of Federal Poverty Level or below, Tennessee’s Behavioral Health Safety Net provides a range of essential mental health services.
+With increased flexibility around the use of technology, providers are increasing their resources and ability to provide treatment via telehealth to reduce risk of disease spread.
+The department continues to hold calls every other week with community behavioral health providers to communicate the latest guidance and answer questions as they arise.
+For persons who are 138 percent of Federal Poverty Level or below, Tennessee’s Behavioral Health Safety Net provides a range of essential mental health services.
 Additionally, our substance abuse continuum of care provides addiction treatment services to Tennesseans with no means to pay.

 I’m feeling increased stress/anxiety because of the COVID-19 pandemic.

 Your reaction is understandable, and it’s typical for a stressful situation like this.
-Other common reactions include fear, worry, anger, loneliness, increased substance use, and depression.
+You are not alone - the feelings you are encountering have been documented by studies in Tennessee and across the nation.
 Helpful strategies for coping include understanding the risk, staying informed, connecting with others, and finding ways to address financial stress.
 (See SAMHSA Tip Sheet: https://www.samhsa.gov/sites/default/files/tips-social-distancing-quarantine-isolation-031620.pdf)

 Please know that there is hope and there is help available for you.
 Please call Tennessee’s 24/7/365 Statewide Crisis Line: 855-CRISIS-1 (855-274-7471) or text TN to 741-741 to connect to a trained counselor.